 As part of St. Luke’s mission to the community, and those less fortunate, we donate time and food to the Montana Rescue Mission.

-This program was started more than 10 years ago by Deacon John Wilson and has continued with the dedicated help of many parishioners.
+This program was started 2 decades ago by Deacon John Wilson and has continued with the dedicated help of many parishioners.

-If you are interested in donating to this worthy endeavor please contact Noelle in the church office.
+If you are interested in donating to this worthy endeavor please contact the church office.
 Volunteers are always welcome to help.
 Call Stacie for more information 254-0449.